yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

   compelling reasons that would prevent such conformance (e.g., widespread deployment on constrained devices that lack support for the necessary algorithms).

+Although many of the recommendations provided here might also apply to QUIC insofar it uses the TLS 1.3 handshake protocol, QUIC and other such secure transport protocols are not the primary focus of this document.
+For QUIC specifically, readers are referred to {{Section 9.2 of ?RFC9001}}.

 This document does not address the use of TLS in constrained-node networks
 {{?RFC7228}}.
 For recommendations regarding the profiling of TLS and DTLS for